 - H. Domestic Partner Health Insurance: The City shall reimburse employees for health insurance premiums paid for qualified domestic partners on the following basis: - 1.
 To qualify for reimbursement for health insurance premiums paid by a domestic partner, the employee and partner shall be: - a.
 In a relationship of mutual support, caring and commitment and intend to remain in such a relationship in the immediate future; and - b.
 Not related by blood closer than would bar marriage in the State of Wisconsin; and - c.
 Not married or legally separated and if either party has been a party to an action or proceeding for divorce or annulment, at least six (6) months have elapsed since the date of the judgment terminating the marriage; and - d.
 Neither domestic partner is currently registered in a domestic partnership with a different domestic partner and, if either partner has previously been registered as a domestic partner in a domestic partnership, at least six (6) months have elapsed since the effective date of termination of that registration; and - e.
 Eighteen (18) years of age or older; and - f.
 Competent to contract; and - g.
 Occupying the same dwelling unit as a single, non-profit housekeeping unit, whose relationship is of permanent and distinct domestic character; and - h.
-Not in a relationship that is merely temporary, social, political, commercial or economic in nature; and - Jointly responsible for each other's common welfare and share financial obligations which could be demonstrated upon request by providing proof of the existence of: - 1) Designation of Domestic Partner as primary beneficiary in either my or my Domestic Partner's will, or life insurance, or retirement plan
+Not in a relationship that is merely temporary, social, political, commercial or economic in nature; and

+- i.
+Jointly responsible for each other's common welfare and share financial obligations, which could be demonstrated upon request by providing proof of the existence of:

+- 1) Designation of a Domestic Partner as the primary beneficiary in either the employee's, or the employee's Domestic Partner's:

+- Will;

+- Life insurance policy; or

+- Retirement plan.